Advertisement

 Singapore District Map: Defining the CCR, RCR and OCR by the 28 Districts

-Singaporeans sure love acronyms, and the same goes for the real estate sector.
+Singaporeans sure love acronyms and the same goes for those in the real estate sector.
 Broadly, the Urban Redevelopment Authority (URA) has divided Singapore into three main regions, which the URA calls "market segments".
-It is now easier to search for upcoming launch condos by typing in these three acronyms!
+It is now easier to search for upcoming launch condos and condos which have freshly received their TOP by area.

 So what do these acronyms stand for?
 These 28 Singapore districts are grouped into three regions: the Core Central Region (CCR), Rest of Central Region (RCR), and Outside Central Region (OCR).